eswann/ClearScript.Manager/README.md

 int ScriptCacheExpirationSeconds { get; }

-Examples are available in the unit tests on GitHub.
+More examples are available in the unit tests.